-The units mount on a 1"- 2.25" pipe or pole or to any vertical surface, use an external antenna, and have their own power supply (optional) or operate on 12-24 VDC, easily powered by solar.
+The outdoor unit mounts on a 1"- 2.25" pipe or pole or attaches to any vertical surface.
+The indoor rack enclosure mounts in a standard 19" rack.
+Each unit requires an external antenna and has its own optional battery, backed up AC or 48VDC power supply, or runs directly on 12-24 VDC, which is easily powered by solar.